A fantastic family day at Charlecote

 Take a look around the outbuildings and imagine the Lucy family’s servants’ tough lives in all weathers.
 Try the Time Travelling Carriage Quiz in the carriage houses.

-The house is now open only at weekends until Christmas.
+From 5 November the house is open only at weekends until Christmas.
 Pop in and look for the Cheeky Charlies hiding in the house - don't worry if you can't find all the naughty mice, our friendly room guides will help and answer all your questions.

 (Please note: buggies and fragile artefacts just don't mix and you'll be asked to leave pushchairs and large rucksacks at the front door).